nriddiford/svParser/README.md

 ## Summarise variants

+Print a summary of variants called in VCF file to see the number of DELS/DUPS/INV/TRA called

+#### Examples

 * Read vcf file from lumpy (or delly / novobreak) and see summary of variants called:

 `perl script/sv_parse.1.0.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -t l`